wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-enable-diagnostic-log.md

 ### Application diagnostics

-Application diagnostics allows you to capture information produced by a web site.
+Application diagnostics allows you to capture information produced by a web application.
 ASP.NET applications can use the [System.Diagnostics.Trace](http://msdn.microsoft.com/zh-cn/library/36hhw2t6.aspx) class to log information to the application diagnostics log.
 For example:

 	System.Diagnostics.Trace.TraceError("If you're seeing this, something bad happened");

 At runtime you can retrieve these logs to help with troubleshooting.
-For more information, see [Troubleshooting Azure web sites in Visual Studio](/documentation/articles/web-sites-dotnet-troubleshoot-visual-studio).
+For more information, see [Troubleshooting Azure web apps in Visual Studio](/documentation/articles/web-sites-dotnet-troubleshoot-visual-studio).

-Azure Websites also log deployment information when you publish content to a web site.
+Azure web apps also log deployment information when you publish content to a web app.
 This happens automatically and there are no configuration settings for deployment logging.
 Deployment logging allows you to determine why a deployment failed.
 For example, if you are using a custom deployment script, you might use deployment logging to determine why the script is failing.

 ## <a name="enablediag"></a>How to enable diagnostics

 <!-- deleted by customization
-To enable diagnostics in the [Azure Management Portal](https://manage.windowsazure.cn), go to the blade for your web site and click **Settings > Diagnostics logs**.
+To enable diagnostics in the [Azure Management Portal](https://manage.windowsazure.cn), go to the blade for your web app and click **Settings > Diagnostics logs**.

 <!-- todo:cleanup dogfood addresses in screenshot -->
 ![Logs part](./media/web-sites-enable-diagnostic-log/logspart.png)